-If you need program or certification information about the School Library Certification program, please visit the Study tab of our website.
+If you need program or certification information about the School Library Certification program, please visit the Academic Programs tab of our website.

 Here is additional information you will need after you are enrolled in the program.

 Required courses for initial certification are: SLIS 701, 702, 703, 705, 706, 707, 742, 761, 756, 757, 720, 794 (two internships), and four required education courses as outlined in the SLM Checklist for Certification.

 For Advanced Certification:

 For individuals who hold current classroom teaching certification, the required courses are: SLIS 701, 702, 703, 705, 706, 707, 742, 761, 756, 757, 720, and 794 (one internship).

 SLIS 720 and SLIS 794 are capstone or final courses.
 SLIS 720 is a pre-requisite or co-requisite for one 3-hour internship.
 Portfolios in progress are submitted once prior to enrollment in the capstone courses and during the final semester of the program.

 Checklist For Certification

 Candidates who are currently certified as classroom teachers or who have successfully completed a semester of student teaching in a classroom setting prior to admission to the SLIS are required to complete one three-credit hour internship in a school library.
 Candidates seeking initial certification must complete two three-credit hour internships in two school libraries, elementary and secondary, planned over two separate fall and spring semesters.
 Candidates who have worked in libraries as paraprofessionals, aides, graduate assistants, or as school librarians without certification will not receive credit for an internship based on previous experience.
 Candidates may not complete internships in schools where they are employed.